Accessibility Statement

 Top reasons for cats peeing outside the litter box, according to a vet

-There are several reasons why your cat may be peeing outside the litter box or even peeing next to the litter box.
-Whatever the reason, it is important to consult your veterinarian to ensure your cat is medically sound.
+There are several reasons why your cat may be peeing outside the litter box or even peeing next to the litter box ranging from simple behavioral issues to more complex health issues.
+Let's dive into why your cat is peeing outside the litter box.

 Medical issues